Intercultural collaboration: what are we talking about?

 Why train with Numa?

-By focusing on understanding personal habits and preferences, Numa training on intercultural collaboration enables participants to use techniques to better apprehend interpersonal dynamics at work.
+By focusing on understanding personal habits and preferences, NUMA's training on intercultural collaboration enables participants to use techniques to better apprehend interpersonal dynamics at work.
 It also helps them adjust their communication, delegation, feedback and decision-making processes, taking into account cultural diversity.
 This approach fosters a better understanding of self and others, by encouraging consideration of personal differences, whether cultural or not, without resorting to stereotypes or generalizations.
 By focusing on individual preferences across cultural barriers, this training aims to promote more effective communication and harmonious working relationships.
 Through interactive workshops, participants learn to adapt the way they collaborate and communicate, strengthening the potential for innovation and success in an increasingly diverse world.

 The onion theory

-"We're all onions... from a cultural point of view"
+"We're all onions... from a cultural point of view."

 Distinguishing between personal and cultural preferences